Automattic/mongoose/migrating_to_6.md

 * `Aggregate#cursor()` now returns an AggregationCursor instance to be consistent with `Query#cursor()`.
 You no longer need to do `Model.aggregate(pipeline).cursor().exec()` to get an aggregation cursor, just `Model.aggregate(pipeline).cursor()`.

-* `autoCreate` is `true` by default, which means Mongoose will attempt to create every model's underlying collection before creating indexes.
+* `autoCreate` is `true` by default **unless** readPreference is secondary or secondaryPreferred, which means Mongoose will attempt to create every model's underlying collection before creating indexes.
+If readPreference is secondary or secondaryPreferred, Mongoose will default to `false` for both `autoCreate` and `autoIndex` because both `createCollection()` and `createIndex()` will fail when connected to a secondary.

 * The `context` option for queries has been removed.
 Now Mongoose always uses `context = 'query'`.